jamtur01/puppet-irc/README.md

 Requirements
 ------------

-* `shout-bot`
+* `carriet-pigeon`
 * `puppet`

 Installation & Usage
 --------------------

-1. Install the `shout-bot` gem on your Puppet master
+1. Install the `carrier-pigeon` gem on your Puppet master

-        $ sudo gem install shout-bot
+        $ sudo gem install carrier-pigeon

 2. Install puppet-irc as a module in your Puppet master's module path.

 3. Update the `irc_server` variable in the `irc.yaml` file with your IRC connection details.
+If you wish to enable an SSL connection to your IRC server then set the `irc_ssl` option to `true`.
 If you specify the `github_user` and `github_token` variables the report processor will create a Gist containing the log output from the run.
 The Gist will be linked in the IRC notifications.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`